Kyuss (1987-1996): a Heavy Metal band from Palm Desert, California, USA.

-yuss started in 1987 initially playing blues influenced punk with John Garcia (vocals), Josh Homme (guitar), Brant Bjork (drums) and Chris Cockrell (bass) at the helm to make a kind of "stoner metal" sound under the name of Sons of Kyuss.
+nitially playing blues influenced punk rock with John Garcia (vocals), Josh Homme (guitar), Brant Bjork (drums) and Chris Cockrell (bass) at the helm to make a kind of "stoner metal" sound under the name of Sons of Kyuss (a name taken from the game Dungeons & Dragons).
 In 1990 they would release an EP.
-This self-titled EP, however, was the second incarnation of the band for they originally named themselves Katzenjammer (German slang for "Hangover" - literal translation "moaning of a cat").
+This self-titled EP, however, was the second incarnation of the band for they originally named themselves Katzenjammer (German slang for "Hangover" - literal translation "moaning of a cat" and not to be confused with a band by the same name from Oslo, Norway who formed in 2005).
 The act never recorded under this name.
 Soon after starting, Bjork selected Sons of Kyuss from the un-dead monster found in the first edition of the Advanced Dungeons & Dragons role-playing game book Fiend Folio.
 Soon after the release of the EP, Cockrell was replaced by Nick Oliveri who originally played with the band as second guitarist Katzenjammer.

 After shortening their name to just Kyuss, the act would build a local following with impromptu outdoor shows, referred to locally as "generator parties" due to the use of gasoline-powered generators to provide electricity for their equipment; these parties would feature the band performing before small crowds of people outdoor drinking mostly beer.